-- Test innovative approaches to preventing prescription drug abuse (e.g., use of social networking forums) to disseminate prevention messages and interventions to young people. - Test whether data from neuroimaging research can inform the design of effective prescription drug abuse media campaigns. - Test whether theory-based communications research can enhance message effectiveness and identify the mechanisms driving their effectiveness.
+- Test innovative approaches to preventing prescription drug abuse (such as use of social networking forums) to disseminate prevention messages and interventions to young people. - Test whether data from neuroimaging research can inform the design of effective prescription drug abuse media campaigns. - Test how to improve messages that are transmitted, and identify the mechanisms driving their effectiveness.